Minnesota Veterans Home: Present Day

 There are now five Veterans Homes in Minnesota.
 The Minneapolis campus has 300 skilled nursing care beds and 50 domiciliary beds, and the Hastings campus has 200 domiciliary care beds.
 A home in Silver Bay has 83 skilled nursing care beds, a home in Luverne has 85 skilled nursing care beds, and a home in Fergus Falls has 106 skilled nursing care beds.

 The veterans' community, from the days of the Grand Army of the Republic and the United Spanish War Veterans to the present, has been active in supporting the Minnesota Veterans Homes.
 They promote the homes and provide awareness of the services provided by the Veterans Homes.
 They also play a role in advocacy by promoting the causes of veterans to make sure their needs are met.
 The community has also monitored the homes to ensure that residents are receiving quality care.
-Finally, the veterans' community has provided very generous donations of money and equipment to the Homes.
+Finally, the veterans' community has provided donations of money and equipment to the Homes.
 These donations have improved the quality of life for the residents.